 - Navigators: seven, UK including two by-elections and two NL

 - Ratings: one UK and one NL

 - Inland navigation: one NL and one CH

-Ballot papers for relevant categories and information on all candidates (irrespective of whether or not a ballot is required) is being sent to all full members in benefit.
+Ballot papers for relevant categories and information on all candidates (irrespective of whether or not a ballot is required) were sent to all full members in benefit.

-The scrutineer for the elections will be Electoral Reform (Ballot Services) Ltd, 33 Clarendon Road, London N8 0NW, who were appointed for this purpose at the 2015 General Meeting.
+The scrutineer for the elections were Electoral Reform (Ballot Services) Ltd, 33 Clarendon Road, London N8 0NW, who were appointed for this purpose at the 2015 General Meeting.

-The result of the elections will be announced to members as soon as possible after the results are declared by the Scrutineer on Thursday 18 April 2019.
+The result of the elections were announced to members as soon as possible after the results were declared by the Scrutineer on Thursday 18 April 2019.

 Elections are held on a rolling basis, which normally means that just about half the Council positions come up for election every two years.
 The Council is also the Trustee of the Nautilus Welfare Fund, the registered UK charity administered by Nautilus which runs the Mariners' Park Estate for retired seafarers in Wallasey.